 In all areas of acting, auditioning, public speaking, directing and playwriting, the Studio offers private coaching for actors working on theatre/film/TV roles, or those needing audition preparation.
 Also for people seeking monologue, scene study classwork, voice & speech, accent reduction and/or MFA graduate program preparation.

-Scene Study offers the beginning and/or intermediate level actor on-going practice on his/her craft through scene study and occasional monologue work.
+Scene Study offers the intermediate level actor on-going practice on his/her craft through scene study and occasional monologue work.
 The class meets once a week and focuses on the analysis of the text and on how the actor’s technique is used to build the scene.

 This class provides the fundamentals of practical stage and screen violence for the modern actor.
 The curriculum is extremely physically oriented, covering a variety of techniques that reflect the wide range of demands that are placed on actors in contemporary film and theater work.